ev2900/Fluentd_Examples/Cloud9_Apache_Logs_OpenSearch/README.md

-# Send Apache access logs from an Ubuntu Cloud9 to OpenSearch
+# Send Apache access logs from Fluentd running on an Ubuntu Cloud9 to OpenSearch

 Follow the instructions below